 Meno Active contains 100mg of Sage Leaf Extract in every daily dose.

 Soya Isoflavones are a family of naturally occurring chemicals found in soya beans.
-Soya beans contain multiple extracts but the key isoflavones in soya are Genistein and Daidzein.
-These isoflavones are phytoestrogens which are plant-based compounds that mimic estrogen in the body.
+Soya beans contain multiple extracts but the key isoflavones and the one that has the most robust research behind it is Genistein.
+Isoflavones are phytoestrogens which are plant-based compounds that mimic estrogen in the body.

 Genistein is one of the best-known and researched isoflavones.
-Once soya is consumed the bacteria in the intestines breaks it down and releases the active forms which include Genistein.
+Once soya is consumed the bacteria in the intestines break it down and releases the active forms which include Genistein.

-As genistein mimics estrogen in the body it is known to help with hot flashes/hot flushes, night sweats and other symptoms associated with menopause.
+As genistein mimics estrogen in the body it is known to help with hot flashes/hot flushes, night sweats and other signs associated with menopause.

 Isoflavones can be found in a wide variety of foods such as fruits (plums, apples, pears), vegetables (soyabeans, garlic, onion, beans, spinach) and tea.